 Before beginning their round of golf, the girls decide the boys should treat them to a drink in the cafe.
 However, in a forerunner of the fan-favourite scene in ‘Men O’War’ (1929), the boys only have fifteen cents – which will only afford the four of them three drinks, or so they think!
 Charlie Hall plays the part of the ‘soda jerk’, but you’d be forgiven for missing him as he’s barely noticeable – unlike the later and much-enhanced reboot of the scene, where James Finalyson gives a typically hilarious performance as Hall’s counterpart.
 In addition, the inclusion of spoken dialogue in ‘Men O’ War’ gives the gags here the fullness they deserve.

 The action on the golf course is littered with funny moments, including some great scenes with the toupee wearing Edgar Kennedy.

-The film concludes with a trademark messy ending, as the fouresome, Kennedy and every other golfer within striking distance get drawn into a scene of mud-slinging carnage.
-For some reason there is an enourmous muddy trench, filled with water, into which all the combatants inevitably fall or get thrown – including Stan who is lifted in by a gigantic golfer played by actor John Aasen, who was notable for his role as a giant in Harold Lloyd’s ‘Why Worry?’
+The film concludes with a trademark messy ending, as the foursome, Kennedy and every other golfer within striking distance get drawn into a scene of mud-slinging carnage.
+For some reason, there is an enormous muddy trench, filled with water, into which all the combatants inevitably fall or get thrown – including Stan who is lifted in by a gigantic golfer played by actor John Aasen, who was notable for his role as a giant in Harold Lloyd’s ‘Why Worry?’
 (1923).